mlh123/BlogPostings/_recipes/recipe6.md

   - Meat
   - Hot
 ---
 *Even if you're day hasn't gone to plan and there's been some issues, don't worry.
 With this honey bananza of a desert, your pudding time should go off without a hitch (fingers and wings crossed).
-Drizzled with out top secret sauce, the young **bee-lings** will be craving for more.
-It is easy and quick to make, even a baby could do it...but they shouldn't, obviously.*
+Drizzled with out top secret sauce, the young **bee-lings** will be **buzzing** for seconds.*

 ![](../uploads/caroline-hernandez-xlka0cjabus-unsplash.jpg "Photo by Caroline Hernandez on Unsplash")